 - The official tourism website for Cuenca, Ecuador can be found here.

-- Lodging: For sleeping options, we recommend HotelsCombined.
-From resorts to hostels to apartments, they compile the best deals from all over the web, including Booking, Expedia, Agoda, and more.
+- Lodging: This website offers accommodation options ranging from resorts to hostels to apartments.
+They compile the best deals from all over the web, including Booking, Expedia, Agoda, and more.

 - Transportation: This website shows how to get anywhere by plane, train, bus, ferry and car.

 - Take a look around Ecuador, to get a better sense of the country.
 Get Your Guide offers affordable, custom tours to and around Cuenca.
 Click here to see them all.

 - For more sightseeing, see our Ecuador photo gallery.